Biography Edouard BoulangerBack to overview

 Edouard Boulanger earned a good reputation in the marathon industry, particularly as a coach for young motorcycle riders in the service of a factory team.
 “I taught them how to use a wide variety of navigation systems, but also how to use a roadbook correctly and effectively.”
 Background: the route information distributed by the organizers at rally raids must be read selectively, according to Boulanger.
 “Especially as a motorcyclist, who is after all completely on his own in such a rally, you don’t have any time at all to study the information.”

 In 2021, the Dakar Rally was run for the first time with a digital roadbook instead of an analog one, i.e. printed on paper.
-“Unlike in the past, you will receive the detailed information about the upcoming stage via upload just fifteen minutes before the beginning of the new day of rallying,” explains Boulanger.
+“Unlike in the past, you now receive detailed information about the upcoming stage via an upload just fifteen minutes before the beginning of the new day of rallying,” explains Boulanger.